AbhijayNair/Gait-Analysis-for-Person-Identification/README.md

 * Inputs:<br>
     * Trained LSTM and CNN models: The files are not released on github due to ownership rights protection.
-Contact me at me@abhijaynair.com to know more.
     * Background image file - <bkgrd.jpg>
     * Video input file <filename.avi>